 There has been no material change in our planned use of the balance of the net proceeds from the offering described in our final prospectus filed with the SEC pursuant to Rule 424(b) under the Securities Act.
-We invested the funds received in cash equivalents and other investments in accordance with our investment policy, and as of June 30, 2014, the remainder of the net proceeds is included in cash and cash equivalents and investments.
+We invested the funds received in cash equivalents and other investments in accordance with our investment policy, and as of September 30, 2014, the remainder of the net proceeds is included in cash and cash equivalents and available for sale securities.